 OECD Home › Education › Early childhood and schools › Latest Documents

-This publication is intended to be a quick reference guide for anyone with a role to play in encouraging quality in the Slovak Republic’s early childhood education and care (ECEC) workforce.
+This publication is intended to be a quick reference guide for anyone with a role to play in encouraging quality through the Czech Republic’s early childhood education and care (ECEC) curriculum.